arkq/openlipc/README.md

 more (potentially).
 It is considered to be one of the core components of the Kindle device.

 This project is a reverse-engineered [header file](/include/openlipc.h) for this library.
-Since the header file itself might be not enough, the auxiliary tools (e.g. lipc-get-prop, lipc-probe) has been also reconstructed.
-They should be considered as a full replacements of the original ones (with few modifications/enhancements).
+Since the header file itself might be not enough, some auxiliary tools (e.g. lipc-get-prop, lipc-probe) has been also reconstructed.
+They intend to be full replacements for the original ones (with few modifications and enhancements).

 Installation